LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab02-Functions.md

 For each of the topics below, do read the concepts and consider the examples.
 Do the problems by opening a browser console and writing the code there.
 You can copy and paste the code into a file if you wish, but you don't need to submit it.
 You don't need to get a code review.

-Reporting: In the Moodle Lab 2 assignment submission text area, tell me which sections you compeled (hopefully 1 through 12).
+Reporting: In the Moodle Lab 2 assignment submission text area, tell me which sections you completed (hopefully 1 through 12).
 If you have questions send me a message.
 If you want me to check some of your code you can put it in a file and upload it to Moodle.

 ### 1. JavaScript's Built-in Functions